CloudSnorkel/cdk-github-runners/API.md

 ### LambdaAccess <a name="LambdaAccess" id="@cloudsnorkel/cdk-github-runners.LambdaAccess"></a>

 Access configuration options for Lambda functions like setup and webhook function.
 Use this to limit access to these functions.

+If you need a custom access point, you can implement this abstract class yourself.
+Note that the Lambda functions expect API Gateway v1 or v2 input.
+They also expect every URL under the constructed URL to point to the function.

 #### Initializers <a name="Initializers" id="@cloudsnorkel/cdk-github-runners.LambdaAccess.Initializer"></a>